 For more information on occupational therapy, call 402.395.3187.

 Tonia graduated from College of Saint Mary’s in 2003, where she received her Bachelor’s degree in Occupational Therapy.
-Tonia worked for the Columbus Community Hospital for 3 years before she joined the Boone County Health Center in 2006.
-Tonia specializes in hand injury and is certified in dementia care, LSVT Big and Delay the Disease.
+She worked for the Columbus Community Hospital for 3 years before she joined the Boone County Health Center in 2006.
+Tonia specializes in hand injury and is certified in dementia care and Parkinson’s care.
+She also recently completed her hand to shoulder fellowship, became a certified hand therapist (CHT), and is hoping to soon become certified in kineotaping.
 Tonia is the director of Occupational Therapy at the BCHC.

 Connie Stowell, OTR/L, CLT